 An iterative algorithm is an algorithm that runs in a sequence of iterations (steps) in order.
 When applied to a particular input, we refer to the computation as an iterative computation.
 Iteration j is said to depend on iteration i < j if the computation of iteration j is affected by the computation of iteration i.
-The particular dependences, or even the number of iterations, can be a function of the input, and can be modeled as a directed acyclic graph (DAG)-the iterations

-(I = 1, ..., n) are vertices and dependences between them are arcs (directed edges from lower index to higher index).
+The particular dependences, or even the number of iterations, can be a function of the input, and can be modeled as a directed acyclic graph (DAG)-the iterations (I = 1, ..., n) are vertices and dependences between them are arcs (directed edges).

-Definition 2.1 (Iteration Dependence Graph [75]).
+Definition 2.1 (Iteration Dependence Graph [66]).
 An iteration dependence graph for an iterative computation is a (directed acyclic) graph G(I, E) such that if every iteration $i \in I$ runs after all predecessor iterations in G have completed, then every iteration will do the same computation as in the sequential order.

-We are interested in the depth (longest directed path) of iteration dependence graphs since shallow dependence graphs imply high parallelism-at least if the dependences can be determined online, and the depth of each iteration can be appropriately bounded.
+We are interested in the depth (longest directed path) of iteration dependence graph since shallow dependence graphs imply high parallelism-at least if the dependences can be determined online, and depth of each iteration can be appropriately bounded.
 We refer to the depth of the DAG as the iteration dependence depth, and denote it as D(G).

 In general there can be sub-iterations nested within each iteration of an algorithm.
-In this case we can consider the dependences between these sub-iterations instead of the top-level iterations (i.e., a dependence from the sub-iteration in one iteration to the sub-iteration in either the same or a different iteration).
-The iteration dependence graph is defined analogously-dependence arcs go from earlier sub-iterations to latersub-iterations, either in the same or different top-level iterations.
+In this case we can consider the dependences between these sub-iterations instead of the top-level iterations (i.e., a dependence from the sub-iteration in one iteration to the sub-iteration in either the same or different iteration).
+The iteration dependence graph is defined analogously-dependence edges go between the sub-iterations, possibly in different top-level iterations.
 In this paper, we only consider one such algorithm, Delaunay triangulation, where the main iterations are over the points, and the sub-iterations are for each triangle created by adding the point.